 - How Much Compensation For Psychological Injury Could I Claim?

-- How A Solicitor Can Help With Psychological Injury Claims
+- How Long Do Psychological Injury Claims Take?

-Am I Eligible To Claim Compensation For Psychological Injuries?
+Am I Eligible To Make A Psychological Injury Claim?

 The first point, duty of care, can be checked when your case is reviewed.
-If your case is accepted, your solicitor will determine which law might be relevant.
-For example, the Health and Safety at Work Act 1974 might be relevant if you’ve suffered mental health problems at work.
+If your case is accepted, your solicitor will determine which law/s might be relevant.
+For example, the Health and Safety at Work Act 1974 might be relevant if you’ve suffered psychological trauma following a serious injury at work.

 Psychological Injuries You Could Claim Compensation For

-There are various forms of psychological damage you could claim compensation for, and come under two main categories.
+There are various forms of psychological damage you could claim compensation for, which fall under two main categories.

-PTSD is where you suffer from psychological trauma following a traumatic event.
-PTSD can affect many parts of your life and prevent you from working or enjoying life.
-Some of the symptoms of PTSD include nightmares, flashbacks, hyper-arousal, sleeping difficulties, suicidal ideation, dizziness and headaches.
+PTSD involves psychological trauma following a traumatic event.
+It can affect many aspects of your life and prevent you from working or enjoying life in general.
+Common symptoms of PTSD include:

 As part of a psychological injury compensation claim, you’ll have a meeting with an independent medical expert.
 If their prognosis is that you have suffered or will continue to suffer because of PSTD or other psychiatric damage, this could be factored into your claim.